-If you have a master's degree or 2 years of graduate study in psychology or a related field at a regionally accredited institution, you are eligible to become an associate of APA.
+If you have a master's degree or two years of graduate study in psychology or a related field at a regionally accredited institution, you are eligible to become an associate of APA.

 You will immediately see the substantial benefits of being an APA associate member.